wagnerjfr/mysql-innodb-cluster/README.md

 # mysql-innodb-cluster
 Setting up [MySQL InnoDB Cluster](https://dev.mysql.com/doc/refman/8.0/en/mysql-innodb-cluster-userguide.html) with [MySQL Shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/) (plus [MySQL Router](https://dev.mysql.com/doc/mysql-router/8.0/en/)) using just Docker containers.

+**MySQL InnoDB cluster** provides a complete high availability solution for MySQL.
+Each MySQL server instance runs [MySQL Group Replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication.html), which provides the mechanism to replicate data within InnoDB clusters, with built-in failover.

+P.S.
+Take a look at this [tutorial](https://github.com/wagnerjfr/mysql-group-replication-docker) with you want to see how is to setup MySQL Group Replication just using Docker containers.

 The following tutorial steps will lead us to have a final result like this:

 ![alt text](https://github.com/wagnerjfr/mysql-innodb-cluster/blob/master/img/figure1.png)

-## 1. Create the Docker network, launch the MySQL Containers and grant user access
+## 1. Launch the MySQL 8 containers and grant user access to them

 #### Create a Docker network
 `$ docker network create innodbnet`